 The Mourne Mountain Marathon is a competitive event for teams of two.
 At the start of each day teams are presented with a course of varying numbers of control markers which are identified by 6-figure map references.
 They must visit each control in the prescribed order but may choose their own route between each marker.
 A feature of the event is the overnight camp at which all teams must be self-sufficient with everything being carried throughout the two days of competition.

-There are prizes for 1st, 2nd and 3rd place teams in the Elite Class – Open category.
-Other classes and categories will be awarded equipment and clothing prizes.
+Prizes for 1st, 2nd and 3rd place teams in the Elite Class – Open category will be in the from of shopping vouchers from our primary sponsor, Jackson Sports.
+Other classes and categories will be also be awarded vouchers, equipment and clothing prizes.
 Our thanks again to our main sponsors, Jackson Sports for their support in this regard.

 Classes and Categories

 The event is limited to an entry of 300 teams, which is necessary in order to preserve the essential character of the Mountain Marathon and to ensure that the success of any team should be dependent on their own navigation and judgement.